Rationing in Cuba: Standard rations

 It must be said that distribution is not always prompt, and product delivery is frequently delayed (for example, if one month there were no beans to distribute, they usually cumulate for next month, although this is not always the case).
 Such delays are most evident in beef distribution.
 The fact that products are not available at the bodega always, but arrive in a more or less random manner, creates long queues when products arrive, which sometimes makes buying the products a quite lengthy process.
 So, this required a mechanism to be invented so that people with special needs, such as old persons and pregnant women, had precedence on the queue.
 This mechanism became known as Plan Jaba.
 Jaba is a word for a flexible basket or bag taken from the vocabulary of Neo-Taino nations and originally was made of dried woven strips from palm fronds.

-It was estimated in the early 2000s that the rationing covered between one third and one half of a family's needs.

-President Raúl Castro moved to eliminate many products from the rationing system, including potatoes and peas.

-Other sources
+Sources outside rationing

 A Havana market, October 2002 - one of the other sources of goods.